TMHBBV/unbxdocs./docs/Search/manage-search/merchandising-segments.md

 The created segment will be visible on the Listing Page.

-## Segment Listing Page
+# Segment Listing Page

-The below functionality is present on the Segment listing page.
+The functionality below is present on the Segment listing page.

 1. **Search** : Use the search option (search icon) to find and manage existing segments based on attributes such as location, device, and visit type.
 2. **Filter** : Use the filter option (filter icon) to view the table below to know about the options available in Filters.